ESinclair81/Make-A-Read-Me/README.md

 To install necessary dependencies, please run the following command:

 ```
-node index.js
+npm i
 ```

 ## Usage
-This repo is for demonstration purposes.

 ## License
-    This project is licensed under the None license.
+    This project is licensed under the APACHE 2.0 license.

 ## Contributing

-This repo is for demonstration purposes and as such, will not be accepting contirubutions at this time.

 ## Tests